Cats Need Their Teeth Cleaned Too

 Avoid Alcohol-Based Gels

 Next to brushing, a good non-alcohol dental gel applied daily is your best bet.
 There are a few brands out there.
 Most of them contain quite questionable ingredients.
 One of the most popular brands that you will see in pet stores and sold at veterinary clinics contains alcohol, and the salmon and mint flavors taste terrible!
 Yes, I tried it.
 The stuff smells so awful, I thought it can’t taste very good.
 My poor babies, I had been forcing that stuff into their mouths for a month before I finally tasted it.
 They certainly resisted the stuff.
 In my quest to find a better dental gel, I found out that alcohol can be deadly for cats and dogs, even in tiny amounts.
 And definitely when given daily over a period of time.
 Their livers cannot process it.
 Another OOPS!
 Not only had I been giving them something that tasted nasty, I had been forcing alcohol in their mouths for a month before I learned that it is dangerous.
-I mean, I figured “it must be safe if it’s in the product.”
+I figured “it must be safe if it’s in the product and being sold in veterinary clinics.”
 Please avoid dental gels containing alcohol.

 Superb Non-Alcohol Gel